yboetz/pyznap/README.md

-    snap = yes                            # Take snapshots on this filesystem clean = yes                           # Delete old snapshots on this filesystem dest = backup/filesystem              # Backup this filesystem on this location
+    snap = yes                            # Take snapshots on this filesystem clean = yes                           # Delete old snapshots on this filesystem dest = backup/filesystem              # Backup this filesystem on this location exclude = rpool/filesystem/data/*     # Exclude these datasets for pyznap send

 Then set up a cronjob by creating a file under `/etc/cron.d/`